 Overview

-This chart shows the annual percent change in the statewide average wage and the annual percent change in the average workers' compensation premium rate per hour going back to 1999.
+This chart shows the annual percent change in the statewide average wage and the annual percent change in the average workers compensation premium rate per hour going back to 2001

-Since 2012, the annual percent change in the statewide average wage has been higher than the change in the average workers' compensation premium rate per hour.
+From 2012 to 2023 the annual percent change in the statewide average wage was higher than the change in the average workers compensation premium rate per hour, except in 2022 where the change in the average workers’ compensation rate per hour was higher.

 Values